node-migrator-bot/thimble/client/documentation/api/create.md

       public : './public'
     });

 To get started you'll only need to specify the `root` property.
-However, if you're looking to eventually deploy application using thimble, it's a good idea to add the `public` and `build` directories as well.
+However, if you're looking to eventually deploy your application, it's a good idea to add the `public` and `build` directories as well.

-Additional `options` you can add include:
+Additional `options` may include:

   * `root` : Main client-side directory.
 Required for `development`.
   * `public` : Where your assets will go when built.
 Required for `production`.